kyle-emmerich/blueshift-engine/README.md

 [Twitch Link](http://twitch.tv/noxastra)

+# IRC Channel
+We have an IRC channel on [irc.oftc.net](http://webchat.oftc.net) at #blueshift.
+Drop by and say hi!
+If no one is around, anyone is welcome to ping kyle__.

 ## Dependencies
 Blueshift seeks to minimize dependencies in order to maximize portability and keep the codebase size down.
 Right now, we're using the following dependencies: